Hostels In Hong Kong

 About Hong Kong

-Hong Kong is a vibrant metropolis in south-eastern China, boasting a stunning skyline set against the natural beauty of surrounding national parks and mountains which are just a short hop away – a great escape for nature lovers and adventure seekers.
+Hong Kong is a vibrant metropolis in south-eastern China, boasting a stunning skyline set against the natural beauty of surrounding national parks and mountains which are just a short hop away – a great escape for nature lovers, solo travellers and adventure seekers.
 Foodies will also love the tasty local delicacies on offer and if shopping is your thing you won’t be short on options.

-In Central Hong Kong you’ll find Lan Kwai Fong - the place to party and with more than 100 bars to pick from there’s plenty of choice whatever your vibe.
+In Central Hong Kong you’ll find Lan Kwai Fong - the place to party and with more than 100 bars to pick from there is plenty of choices whatever your vibe.
 Hipsters should head to Sheung Wan for street art, coffee shops and trendy food spots.
 For a more traditional Hong Kong experience, head over to Jordon on Kowloon to explore bustling alleyways and street food stalls, while Mong Kok is the place to practise haggling skills at one of the many markets.